-- 2.1.1.1 Is there coordination within relevant ministries on events that may constitute a public health event or risk of national or international concern? - 2.1.1.2 Are Standard Operating Procedures (SOP)12 or equivalent available for coordination between IHR NFP and relevant sectors? - 2.1.1.3 Is a multi-sectoral, multidisciplinary body, committee or taskforce13 in place addressing IHR requirements on surveillance and response for public health emergencies of national and international concern? - 2.1.1.4 Have multisectoral and multidisciplinary coordination and communication mechanisms been tested and updated regularly through exercises or through the occurrence of an actual event? - 2.1.1.5 Are annual updates conducted on the status of IHR implementation to stakeholders across all relevant sectors?
+- 2.1.1.1 Is there coordination within relevant ministries on events that may constitute a public health event or risk of national or international concern? - 2.1.1.2 Are Standard Operating Procedures (SOP) or equivalent available for coordination between IHR NFP and relevant sectors? - 2.1.1.3 Is a multi-sectoral, multidisciplinary body, committee or taskforce in place addressing IHR requirements on surveillance and response for public health emergencies of national and international concern? - 2.1.1.4a Have multisectoral and multidisciplinary coordination and communication mechanisms been updated regularly? - 2.1.1.4b Have multisectoral and multidisciplinary coordination and communication mechanisms been tested through exercises or through the occurrence of an actual event? - 2.1.1.5 Have action plans been developed to incorporate lessons learnt of multisectoral and multidisciplinary coordination and communication mechanisms? - 2.1.1.6 Are annual updates conducted on the status of IHR implementation to stakeholders across all relevant sectors?